Jervx/Infinite-Void-Game-/README.md

 # Infinite-Void-Game-
+  This is literaly no ending game.
+You will be a ship which the main goal is to surviving the void where one Huge Red Alien life exist trying dominate the outer space.

+### Why did i created this game?

-This is a simple game which is inspired by the Nokia game called "Space Impact"
+  This is a simple game which is inspired by the Nokia game called "Space Impact" which i've been playing when i was 7 years old.
+Now i kinda remember that game so i created this really really simple game.

+### Controls
+    <b>T</b> - to start the game
+    P - Pause/Resume
+    A - Firing Mode 1 (Deploy 1 missile)
+    S - Firing Mode 2 (Deploy 2 missiles)
+    D - Firing Mode 3 (Deploy 3 missiles)
+    NumLock - Enable Debugging mode (For Developer Only XDXD)

 ## Build Using
   - Java 14
   - JavaFX
   - CSS
   - FXML
+  - No other Library Used

+I know the code are so messed up, i'm so sorry!